10 BLACK HILLS HIKING TRAILS

 6. Cathedral Spires Trail

-The Cathedral Spires Trail is a 1.5-mile (one way) out-and-back in Custer State Park that is commonly used as an approach to some of the best climbing in the Black Hills.
+The Cathedral Spires Trail is a 1.5-mile (one-way) out-and-back in Custer State Park that is commonly used as an approach to some of the best climbing in the Black Hills.
 The trail leads to Cathedral Spires, or "The Spires" as locals call them.
-Wandering amongst these structures, you’ll be amazed by the geology that formed the Black Hills.
+Wandering among these structures, you’ll be amazed by the geology that formed the Black Hills.
 Look south for awe-inspiring views of the park and the prairie beyond.

 Cathedral Spires